Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

 | \{\{ Unzipped Directory Root \}\} | The root "installation" directory; stores the agent binaries | No | Read |
 | %ProgramData%\Contrast\dotnet-core\logs (Windows) <br><br> /var/tmp/contrast/dotnet-core/logs (Linux) | Logs the directory; if missing, the directory will be created | Yes; set the environment variable `CONTRAST_CORECLR_LOGS_DIRECTORY` | Read/Write <br> (or inherited from a parent directory) |

-When running in IIS, make sure the application pool can access the these paths.
-For example, given an application pool called `Default Web Site` using the default identity `ApplicationPoolIdentity`, ensure the user `IIS AppPool\Default Web Site` has the effective permissions to **read** the unzipped directory root.
+When running in IIS, make sure that the application pool can access these paths.
+For example, given an application pool called `Default Web Site` using the default identity `ApplicationPoolIdentity`, ensure that the user `IIS AppPool\Default Web Site` has effective permissions to **read** the unzipped directory root.

 ## Next Steps